Rikemannen/obsidian-sync/Journal/October 05 2025.md

 [[September 28 2025]], eh nvm it isnt pepsi max

 Fuck, im done, ive checked through all entries, firstly reading a lot, then pretty much nothing, the later entries are larger.
 I do have an exposé ready now tho.
 Lets just hope all goes well.
 Time is 23:57, my mom is with my brother, both are sleeping and they have some woman talking and music.
 Ima drink and sleep, Ralph Wedersen's.
 (Auf wiedersehen, i say that sometimes idk why)
+I cant push, adding more for new commit.